Phillips 66 (PSX) Shares Up Despite Recent Market Volatility

-Phillips 66 (NYSE: PSX)’s stock price has increased by 2.67 compared to its previous closing price of 93.73.
-However, the company has seen a 0.71% increase in its stock price over the last five trading sessions.
+Phillips 66 (NYSE: PSX)’s stock price has increased by 1.51 compared to its previous closing price of 101.38. but the company has seen a 6.94% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/10/23 that Raytheon CEO Bought Up This Energy Stock

 Is It Worth Investing in Phillips 66 (NYSE: PSX) Right Now?